NONE SCHEDULED AT THIS TIME

 It is the hope of the members of the Lowell Mason Foundation that more performances of this kind will be able to take place in order to keep the spirit and enthusiasm alive for the entire Lowell Mason initiative in Medfield.

 The new auditorium at Medfield High School was dedicated to Lowell Mason in recognition for his contributions to music education and sacred music not only locally but also across the entire country.
 After receiving enthusiastic support from the superintendent of schools in Medfield, Robert Maguire, the Lowell Mason Foundation approached the members of the Medfield School Committee who, in turn, voted to name the auditorium after Lowell Mason.
-On April 2, 2011, students from the Boston Latin School Orchestra and Chorus and the Medfield High School Wind Ensemble and Jazz Ensemble were featured in a performance celebrating the contributions of Lowell Mason to public school music education.
+Students from the Boston Latin School Orchestra and Chorus and the Medfield High School Wind Ensemble and Jazz Ensemble were featured in a performance celebrating the contributions of Lowell Mason to public school music education.
 These students symbolized the work that Lowell Mason did as the first music educator in the Boston Public Schools as well as music endeavors in which he participated while growing up as a young person in Medfield.
 This performance was interspersed with guest speakers such as Dr. William McManus, former president of the Massachusetts Music Educators’ Association; Dr. Richard Colwell, a nationally-renown expert on music education from the University of Illinois and the New England Conservatory of Music and Mr. Caleb Mason, a great, great, great grandson of Lowell Mason who brought some perspective of the Mason family to the ceremony.
 MMEA Members Douglas Olsen, Margo Nothnagel, and Sharon Woodworth of the Medfield Public Schools; Paul Pitts, Ryan Snyder, and Margaret Dougherty of the Boston Latin School, and Thomas Reynolds of the Harvard Public Schools were actively involved in the planning and/or execution of this event.
 The Lowell Mason Auditorium ceremony attracted approximately 400 people from the community who came out to join in the celebration.
 The Lowell Mason Foundation is now in the process of selecting an appropriate memorial plaque to mount outside of the auditorium along with any relevant signage that will call attention to the memory of this great music educator.